 "We were very surprised at how many there were and the enthusiasm they showed for our feasts," says Krynauw.

 Just one by-product of this enthusiasm is evident at the latest farm feast.
+The owners of Kazi Farm, Leoni and Denzel Pearce, are regular patrons of Down to Earth and on this occasion the enthusiastic hosts of the event.

 The table décor is kept deliberately stark.
 Three long straight tables are set up in the barn, decked in white tablecloths with plain, tasteful cutlery and crockery.
 The idea is not to detract from the surrounds, although in this case they've set up inside the straw-strewn barn in case of rain.